Island Theatre at the Library

 Bainbridge Public Library, 1270 Madison Ave.
 N.

-Performances take place at the Bainbridge Public Library on Saturday, January 25 at 7:00 pm and Sunday, January 26 at 3:00 pm.
-Admission is by minimum donation of $5.
+Performances take place at the Bainbridge Public Library on Saturday, April 19 at 7:00 pm and Sunday, April 20 at 3:00 pm.
 No reservations are necessary.
-It is recommended for high school age and up.
+The play is recommended for high school age and up.
+Donations are deeply appreciated as they enable us to stage these productions.